Zibi95/layout_bose/README.md

 [DEMO LINK](https://Zibi95.github.io/layout_miami/)

-This Landing Page was built as a simple example of a responsive and visually pleasing website using HTML, CSS, and SCSS.
+This Landing Page was built as a simple example of a responsive and visually pleasing website using HTML and SCSS.

 ## Features
 The Landing Page includes the following features: